tumido/FIT-VUT-projects/README.md

     1. Maze - the board game, written in C++ using Qt framework as frontend, pair project, added as separate repository/submodule
 * ISA
     1. BitTorrent service network protocol analyzator.
 Using Bencodepy for Python 3
+* ITS
+    1. A simple test plan for freeIPA login page
+    2. Selenium tests implementing the test plan above

 ## Subjects not listed